 Whilst we understand the appeal of vegan leathers, we always recommend full grain leather bags and top grain leather bags.
 This comes down to two things, quality and durability.

 A bag has to have more substance than purely fashion.
 Real leather bags are able to withstand much more day-to-day use than their vegan leather alternatives.
 Not only will your full grain leather bag look great, but its longevity will also make it a much more sustainable purchase than a cheaper, vegan leather alternative that will need to be regularly replaced.

 Now, armed with all of the pros and cons, you can decide for yourself whether vegan leather is for you.

-If real leather sounds like it might be a worthwhile investment, here are our top 3 real leather products that you should be looking at for 2022.
+If real leather sounds like it might be a worthwhile investment, here are our top 3 real leather products that you should be looking at.

 One of our best sellers, The Jones, is a timeless leather briefcase that combines practicality and style.

 With its genuine leather smell and high-quality finish, it’s no wonder it’s a customer favourite.

 Convenient, comfortable and created for the adventurers among us, The Fanny Pack will hold everything you need.
 Whether you’re looking for convenience close to home or further afield.
 The premium leather makes it durable and smart (and its many pockets make it functional too.)

 This stylish briefcase is a must for any professional.
 It’s classic design and functional size make it perfect for your 9-5.
 You might even find yourself using it at the weekends, such is the allure of this vintage staple.